Holiday Survival Guide

 When we can look at our lives through this scope of appreciation we give ourselves more energy, more vitality, and more radiance.
 We have more fun.

 Bonus Tip: Gratitude

 Did you know?
 Giving, helping others, and feeling gratitude can be more than just emotionally satisfying, these skills can

 - release endorphins

 Gratitude and helping others have been found to improve psychological health by reducing emotions like envy and regret.
 When it comes to physical health, grateful people may also have fewer aches and pains and take better care of themselves in general.
 A grateful attitude also helps with better sleep quality and length of sleep.

-I find it easy to feel grateful this time of year, we tend to put a special focus on gratitude, we are thankful for good food, good health, and good people, but let’s keep the spirit of gratitude going longer and stronger each and every day no matter what the season is.
-The holidays are a great time to practice being thankful and helping others, see how it makes you feel and lifts your spirit this year.
+I find it easy to feel grateful this time of year.
+We tend to put a special focus on gratitude, we are thankful for good food, good health, and good people.
+Let’s keep the spirit of gratitude going longer and stronger each and every day no matter what the season is.
+The holidays are a great time to practice being thankful and helping others, see how it makes you feel and lifts your spirit this year!